dianeegret/2022-Whale-Habitat-Distribution/README.md

 ## Files

 * `Diane_Egret_Final_Report.pdf` – Full report with background, methods, results, discussion, and references.
-* `Methods.pdf` – Step-by-step technical methods for reproducing the analysis.
+* `Methods.html` – Step-by-step technical methods for reproducing the analysis.
 * `newdata.csv` – Cleaned whale occurrence dataset used in the analysis.

 ## Credits